TheGamerz29/Spoofle/README.md

 Third, click deploy.
 Wait until the process is done.

 Then repeat the [process](https://github.com/TheGamerz29/Spoofle#how-do-i-use-it).
-Except, change the name to from spoofle.herokuapp.com to <your app name>.herokuapp.com.<br>
+Except, change the name to from spoofle.herokuapp.com to (Your app name).herokuapp.com.<br>

 And it's done! you have your own private Spoofle!